thomasatdiscoverage/abn-assignment/README.md

 # Instructions

 - Open a terminal on the root of this project
 - Run `npm i` to install the project dependencies.
 - Run `npm start` to start the http-server to serve the given single-page application, found in the `./src` directory.
+   - The server is run on port 8080.
+If this port is not available run `npx http-server src --port [port_number]` to run the server on a different port.
+Note that in that case, also change the baseUrl to the correct port, found in `./playwright.config.ts`
 - Run `npm test` to run all Playwright tests in headless mode or run `npm test:ui` to open the Playwright test runner to run Playwright tests via the UI.
 After execution, you should that 39 tests have passed.